Indonesian El Clásico

-Indonesian El Clásico (Indonesian: Laga Klasik Indonesia) also known as the Indonesian Derby (Indonesian: Derbi Indonesia), is the name given to matches between the two biggest and most popular Indonesian football clubs Persib Bandung and Persija Jakarta.
+Indonesian El Clásico (Indonesian: Klasika Indonesia) also known as the Indonesian Derby (Derbi Indonesia), is the name given to matches between the two biggest and most popular Indonesian football clubs Persib Bandung and Persija Jakarta.
 This derby is considered one of the biggest in Asia.

 Persib Bandung is a football club as a symbol of pride for the people of Bandung or West Java and Persija Jakarta is a football club from Jakarta as the capital city of Indonesia.
 Their matches are highly anticipated by other football fans in Indonesia and the club has fans all over the country.

 History

 1930–1949

 In 1930, the Football Association of Indonesia (PSSI) was formed and one of its founders was Persib Bandung and Persija Jakarta.
 This Indonesian football confederation formed a national amateur competition held in 1931 under the name Inlandsche Stedenwedstrĳden.
 In 1933 between Persib Bandung and Persija Jakarta they met in the final match and was won by Persija Jakarta as champion, Persib Bandung as runner-up.
 In 1934 the following year they met again in the final match, Persib Bandung lost again in the final match.
-But after that the achievements of both clubs declined, until the competition stopped between 1944–49 due to World War II.
+But after that the achievements of both clubs declined, until the competition stopped between 1944 and 1949 due to World War II.